dPys/nxbench/README.md

 ## Quick Start

-1. Configure your benchmarks in `configs/example.yaml`:
+1. Configure your benchmarks in a yaml file (see `configs/example.yaml`):

 ```yaml
 algorithms: